-Shareholders % of voting rights Diethelm Keller Holding Ltd., Mühlebachstrasse 20, 8008 Zurich, Switzerland (domicile: Zurich) 1 45.0 Matthews Pacific Tiger Fund, 4 Embarcadero Center, Suite 550, San Francisco, 94111 USA 6.2 Black Creek Investment Management Inc., 123 Front Street, Suite 1200, M5J 2M2, Toronto, Ontario, Canada 4.7
+Significant shareholders Shareholdings in % 1 Diethelm Keller Holding Ltd., Mühlebachstrasse 20, 8008 Zurich, Switzerland (domicile: Zurich) 2 45.0 FIL Limited, Pembroke Hall, 42 Crow Lane, Pembroke, HM19, Bermuda 3 5.2 Black Creek Investment Management Inc., 123 Front Street, Suite 1200, M5J 2M2, Toronto, Ontario, Canada 3 3.0 Fidelity Funds SICAV, Rue Albert Borschette, BP 2174 L-1021, Luxembourg 3 3.0

-\ According to Swiss law, shareholdings must be calculated based on the number of shares reflected in the Company's excerpt of the commercial register at the time the notification is made.
+1 According to Swiss law, shareholdings must be calculated based on the number of shares reflected in the Company's excerpt of the commercial register at the time the notification is made.

+2 Information as of December 31, 2020, according to the notification filed with the Company until and including December 31, 2020.
 By virtue of a shareholders' agreement dated December 6, 2011 (as amended) (relating to the registered shares in DKH Holding AG), 23 members of the families of Andreas W. Keller, Adrian T. Keller, the late Jean-Pierre Blancpain and Jean-Daniel de Schaller constitute the Family Pool.
-Decisions of the Family Pool, in particular decisions on the voting of the DKH Holding AG shares, are delegated to a certain Family Council, consisting of Andreas W. Keller, CH-8126 Zumikon, Adrian T. Keller, CH-8702 Zollikon, Jean-Daniel de Schaller, CH-8126 Zumikon, and the substitutes for the late Jean-Pierre Blancpain: Françoise Blancpain, CH-8003 Zurich, and Michèle Blancpain, TH-10110 Bangkok.
+Decisions of the Family Pool, in particular decisions on the voting of the DKH Holding AG shares, are delegated to a certain Family Council, consisting of Andreas W. Keller, CH-8126 Zumikon, Adrian T. Keller, CH-8702 Zollikon, Jean-Daniel de Schaller, CH-8126 Zumikon, and the substitutes for the late Jean-Pierre Blancpain.
+Françoise Blancpain, CH-8053 Zurich, and Michèle Blancpain, NL-2582 LV Den Haag.
 The Family Pool's indirect shareholding in the Company is controlled through the Family Pool's direct shareholding in DKH Holding AG (in which the Family Pool directly owns 9,218 registered shares, corresponding to 88.95% of the share capital and voting rights) and its indirect shareholding in Diethelm Keller Holding AG (which is controlled by DKH Holding AG, owning 12,000 registered shares, corresponding to 100% of the share capital and voting rights, in Diethelm Keller Holding AG), which is the direct owner of the shares in the Company.